 We’ve all been there.
 Three hours of high holiday services, your neck is starting to stiffen and you’re slumped in your seat in hope it will make it easier to nod off discretely when the rabbi begins his/her sermon about ’the decline of the American Jew’ being the primary issue we need to address.
-You scratch your head, and maybe your balls (ladies too) and wondered how we, as a nation of strangers that share a history of being refugees for centuries are going to fix it?
+You scratch your head, and maybe your balls (ladies too) and wonder how we, as a nation of strangers that share a history of being refugees for centuries are going to fix it?
 Well, I’m no expert, but I think Honeymoon Israel seems to be on to something.

 Jonathan and I just got back from our amazing Honeymoon Israel experience, which for those of you who were sleeping this past Yom Kippur, is essentially Birthright Israel for couples, and this is the thank you note I sent the founders.

 I’ve been meaning to send you this note for a week now, but adjusting to the routine of life—post Honeymoon Israel—hasn’t been easy.
 This is by no means a complaint, but the reality of what happens in the wake of a transformational experience like the one you both blessed us with.

 Imagine crashing after a ten-day high.
 I believe that’s the easiest way to describe it.
 After that powerful whirlwind through Israel, our bodies, minds and spirits are scrambling to hold on to all the awesomeness we just experienced while trying to make sense of the ho hum routine of life stateside—with some major jet lag thrown in for good measure—and it was totally worth it.

 Things back home are just different and my take on the future has been slightly altered now that I’m blessedly burdened with these powerful memories from the trip.
 I believe Jonathan feels the same way and we can’t thank you enough for this opportunity.

 If we’d just had the chance to bond with 19 other couples from the bay area—it would have been enough.